Last Updated on September 12, 2022 by Rebecca Huff

 Harm: First of all they lay eggs and they're healthy, their poop helps compost, and chickens are cute.

 Shawna: You don't have to pay for eggs and they're fun to play with.
+(It's hard to explain to a kid the cost of keeping chickens, but we try.)

 Keeping chickens is a good way to teach children responsibility with a build in reward.
 If you are wondering about having chickens and keeping your yard beautiful, this book is full of help and beautiful pictures!